Tax Guide for Home-Based Businesses

 You sell your handmade soaps at two craft fairs annually.
 In addition, you also sell your handmade soaps online.
 Since you make more than two sales in a 12-month period and are engaged in the business of making handmade soaps, you will need to obtain an ongoing seller's permit.

-Qualified itinerant veteran vendors are generally the consumers of items they own and sell, and are not required to hold a seller's permit.
-As an itinerant veteran vendor, you must pay tax on your purchases of all taxable items that you intend to sell.
+The itinerant veteran vendor program was authorized by legislation and was in effect from April 1, 2010, through December 31, 2021.
+Qualified itinerant veteran vendors were generally the consumers of items they owned and sold, and were not required to hold a seller's permit.
+As an itinerant veteran vendor, you were required to pay tax on your purchases of all taxable items that you intended to sell.

-Under Revenue Taxation Code section 6018.3, you are a qualified itinerant veteran vendor if all of the following apply:
+Under Revenue & Taxation Code section 6018.3, you were considered a qualified itinerant veteran vendor if all of the following applied:

 - You were honorably discharged from the United States Armed Forces,

-- You are a sole proprietor with no employees,
+- You were a sole proprietor with no employees,

-- You have no permanent place of business in this state, and
+- You had no permanent place of business in this state, and

-- You are unable to obtain a livelihood by manual labor due to a service-related disability.
+- You were unable to obtain a livelihood by manual labor due to a service-related disability.

-However, if you sell alcoholic beverages or taxable items for more than $100, you are considered a retailer of those items and will be required to obtain a seller's permit and report tax on those sales.
+However, if you sold alcoholic beverages or taxable items for more than $100, you were considered a retailer of those items and were required to obtain a seller's permit and report tax on those sales.

-Examples of qualified itinerant veteran vendor businesses include:
+Examples of qualified itinerant veteran vendor businesses included: